Bulletproof Watchers in Vue

 1. The Async Barrier: Only Works Before First await

 The most critical limitation of onWatcherCleanup is that it only works before the first await in an async watcher.
-This restriction exists because Vue needs to register cleanup functions before the async operation begins:
+Treat this as a hard boundary; Vue needs to register cleanup functions before the async operation begins:

 // ❌ This won't work - onWatcherCleanup after await